Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 2/ Bounce rate refers to the rate at which people leave your site after visiting this page.

-The lower it is, the better, because this indicates that your content is so relevant to what your service that people feel compelled to visit the other pages on your website.
+The lower it is, the better because this indicates that your content is so relevant to your service that people feel compelled to visit the other pages on your website.

 The more readers you get, the higher your bounce rate will be because you’re catering to wider interests, but it’s always a good practice to keep this number below a certain threshold (say, 60%).